 The SME Brexit Support Fund is a government grant scheme that opened for applications on the 15 March and will close on 30 June, unless the £20 million set aside has been utilised by then.

 The grant is for up to £2,000 to pay for practical support including training or professional advice in the wake of Brexit.
 This can be used to cover fees associated with getting specialist advice from accountants or business advisors.

 The eligibility criteria is pretty broad with businesses qualifying if they have fewer than 500 employees and no more than £100 million annual turnover and export or import with the EU.

-The change will be introduced in a new effort to combat missing trader fraud.
+The change has been introduced in an effort to combat missing trader fraud.
 Missing trader fraud occurs when individuals set up construction companies, operate as normal, but siphon off VAT as it moves up the supply chain by not declaring their output VAT.

-Will the VAT domestic reverse charge affect my business?
+Does the VAT reverse charge affect my business?

 The charge affects VAT-registered businesses where payments are required to be reported through the Construction Industry Scheme (CIS).
-It will be used along the supply chain, until the recipient is no longer a VAT-registered business making an onward supply of specified construction services.
-The rules call this an ‘end user’.
+Reverse charge will apply along the supply chain, until the recipient is an end user.
+An end user is a consumer or final customer that does not make an onward supply of the building or construction works supplied to them.